OpenEvalProject/evals/manuscripts/elife-34323/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/34323/elife-34323-fig4-v2.jpg)

-**Figure 4.:** Osx-tTA;TetO-Vegfc mice.(A) Schematic showing when mice received normal water and doxycycline water.
+**Figure 4.:** (A) Schematic showing when mice received normal water and doxycycline water.
 Osx-tTA;TetO-Vegfc mice were treated (q.a.d.) with vehicle or zoledronic acid from P21 to P35.
 (B,C) Representative images of femurs stained with an anti-podoplanin antibody.
 (D) Graph showing lymphatic vessel index values for vehicle-treated (171.5 ± 18.18, n = 3) and zoledronic acid-treated (165.2 ± 18.04, n = 5) mice.
 (E,F) Representative images of TRAP stained femurs from vehicle-treated and zoledronic acid-treated mice.
 (G) Graph showing the number of osteoclasts per mm of bone for vehicle-treated (7.0 ± 3.15, n = 3) and zoledronic acid-treated (1.9 ± 1.9, n = 5) mice.
 (H,I) Representative images of H and E stained femurs from vehicle-treated and zoledronic acid-treated mice.
 (J) Graph showing cortical bone porosity of femurs for vehicle-treated (0.092 ± 0.0245, n = 3) and zoledronic acid-treated (0.030 ± 0.0103, n = 5) mice. (*p<0.05, **p<0.01, unpaired student’s T-test).

 To determine whether inhibition of lymphangiogenesis could prevent osteoclastogenesis and bone loss in Osx-tTA;TetO-Vegfc mice, we analyzed femurs from vehicle and mF4-31C1-treated mice.
 We focused our analysis on mF4-31C1-treated mice because these mice do not develop bone lymphatics (Figure 2).
 We found that femurs from mF4-31C1-treated mice had significantly fewer osteoclasts than femurs from vehicle-treated mice (Figure 5).
 Additionally, we found that femurs from mF4-31C1-treated mice were significantly less porous than femurs from vehicle-treated mice (Figure 5).
 These data show that inhibition of lymphangiogenesis can prevent osteoclastogenesis and bone loss in Osx-tTA;TetO-Vegfc mice.

 ![Figure 5.](https://cdn.elifesciences.org/articles/34323/elife-34323-fig5-v2.jpg)

-**Figure 5.:** Osx-tTA;TetO-Vegfc mice.(A) Schematic showing when mice received normal water and doxycycline water.
+**Figure 5.:** (A) Schematic showing when mice received normal water and doxycycline water.
 Osx-tTA;TetO-Vegfc mice were treated (3x/week) with vehicle or mF4-31C1 (VEGFR3 function-blocking antibody) from P21 to P35.
 (B,C) Representative images of TRAP stained femurs from vehicle-treated and mF4-31C1-treated mice.
 (D) Graph showing the number of osteoclasts per mm of bone for vehicle-treated (7.37 ± 2.088, n = 5) and mF4-31C1-treated (2.552 ± 0.6893, n = 5) mice.
 (E,F) Representative images of H and E stained femurs from vehicle-treated and mF4-31C1-treated mice.
 (G) Graph showing cortical bone porosity of femurs for vehicle-treated (0.07244 ± 0.02468, n = 5) and mF4-31C1-treated (0.006375 ± 0.007087, n = 4) mice. (**p<0.01, unpaired student’s T-test).

-## Inhibition of VEGF-C expression reverses the mutant phenotype of Osx-tTA;TetO-Vegfc mice
+### Inhibition of VEGF-C expression reverses the mutant phenotype of Osx-tTA;TetO-Vegfc mice

 Next, we set out to determine whether the mutant phenotype of Osx-tTA;TetO-Vegfc mice was reversible.
 We first characterized the reversibility of VEGF-C expression in Osx-tTA;TetO-Vegfc mice.
 We collected RNA from tibias from Osx-tTA mice, Osx-tTA;TetO-Vegfc mice that received normal water from E18.5 to P35, and Osx-tTA;TetO-Vegfc mice that received normal water from E18.5 to P35 and then doxycycline water for either 3 or 7 days (Figure 6).
 The expression of VEGF-C mRNA was then evaluated by qPCR.
 VEGF-C mRNA levels were approximately 350-fold higher in Osx-tTA;TetO-Vegfc mice than Osx-tTA mice.
 Importantly, VEGF-C mRNA levels in Osx-tTA;TetO-Vegfc mice returned to normal within 3 days of being placed back on doxycycline water (Figure 6).
 These data indicate that doxycycline rapidly inhibits the expression of VEGF-C in Osx-tTA;TetO-Vegfc mice.

 ![Figure 6.](https://cdn.elifesciences.org/articles/34323/elife-34323-fig6-v2.jpg)

-**Figure 6.:** Osx-tTA;TetO-Vegfc mice disappear following the withdrawal of VEGF-C.(A) Schematic showing when mice received normal water and doxycycline water.
+**Figure 6.:** (A) Schematic showing when mice received normal water and doxycycline water.
 One cohort of Osx-tTA;TetO-Vegfc mice received normal water from E18.5 to P35 (On 35d).
 A second cohort of Osx-tTA;TetO-Vegfc mice received normal water from E18.5 to P35 and then doxycycline water from P35 to P38 (On 35d/Off 3d).
 A third cohort of Osx-tTA;TetO-Vegfc mice received normal water from E18.5 to P35 and then doxycycline water from P35 to P42 (On 35d/Off 7d).
 (B) Graph showing the relative VEGF-C mRNA levels in tibias from mice.
 (C) Schematic showing when mice received normal water and doxycycline water.
 Osx-tTA;TetO-Vegfc mice received normal water from E18.5 to P35 (On 35d) or normal water from E18.5 to P35 and then doxycycline water for 3 (On 35d/Off 3d), 7 (On 35d/Off 7d), 28 (On 35d/Off 28d), or 56 days (On 35d/Off 56d).
 (D–I) Representative images of ribs stained with an anti-podoplanin antibody.
 The dashed lines separate the bone from the periosseous muscle.
 (J) Graph showing lymphatic vessel index values for ribs in Osx-tTA mice (0 ± 0.0; n = 5), Osx-tTA;TetO-Vegfc mice that received normal water for 35 days (152.5 ± 29.56; n = 5), and Osx-tTA;TetO-Vegfc mice that received normal water for 35 days and then doxycycline water for 3 (62.25 ± 51.7; n = 4), 7 (24.08 ± 21.26; n = 4), 28 (0 ± 0.0; n = 5) or 56 (0 ± 0.0; n = 3) days.
 (K) Graph showing lymphatic vessel index values for periosseous muscle in Osx-tTA mice (3.61 ± 1.974; n = 5), Osx-tTA;TetO-Vegfc mice that received normal water for 35 days (92.45 ± 34.63; n = 5), and Osx-tTA;TetO-Vegfc mice that received normal water for 35 days and then doxycycline water for 3 (99.29 ± 23.37; n = 4), 7 (74.84 ± 18.98; n = 4), 28 (92.67 ± 24.2; n = 5) or 56 (72.17 ± 14.05; n = 3) days. (**p<0.01, ***p<0.001, ****p<0.0001, ANOVA followed by Dunnett’s multiple comparisons test.
 Values were tested against values for Osx-tTA mice).
 ND = Not Detected.

 To assess the reversibility of the lymphatic phenotype of Osx-tTA;TetO-Vegfc mice, we analyzed ribs from Osx-tTA mice, Osx-tTA;TetO-Vegfc mice that received normal water from E18.5 to P35, and Osx-tTA;TetO-Vegfc mice that received normal water from E18.5 to P35 and then doxycycline water for either 3, 7, 28, or 56 days (Figure 6).
 Osx-tTA mice did not have lymphatic vessels in their ribs and possessed a sparse network of lymphatics in their periosseous muscle (Figure 6).
 In contrast, Osx-tTA;TetO-Vegfc mice that received normal water from E18.5 to P35 had numerous lymphatic vessels in their ribs and an expanded network of lymphatics in their periosseous muscle (Figure 6).
 To our surprise, the abnormal lymphatic vessels in the ribs, but not in the periosseous muscle, gradually disappeared in Osx-tTA;TetO-Vegfc mice that received doxycycline (Figure 6).
 These data show that irregular lymphatic vessels in bone, but not in periosseous muscle, depend on continued VEGF-C signaling for their existence.